 “Data is the new oil” this is the new mantra that is ruling the global economy.
-We are living in the digital world and every business revolves around data which translates into profits and helps the industries to stay ahead of their competition.
+We live in the digital world, and every business revolves around data, which translates into profits and helps the industries stay ahead of their competition.
 With the rapid digitization, an exponential increase in the app-based business model, cyber-crimes is a constant threat.
-One such common activity that hackers perform is the Brute force.
+One such common activity that hackers perform is Brute force.

 Brute Force is a trial and error approach where attackers use programs to try out various combinations to break into any websites or systems.
 They use automated software to repetitively generate the User id and passwords combinations until it eventually generates the right combination.

-The brute force algorithm searches all the positions in the text between 0 and n-m whether the occurrence of the pattern starts there or not.
+The brute force algorithm searches all the positions in the text between 0 and n-m, whether the occurrence of the pattern starts there or not.
 After each attempt, it shifts the pattern to the right by exactly 1 position.
-The time complexity of this algorithm is O(m*n). so if we are searching for n characters in a string of m characters then it will take n*m tries.
+The time complexity of this algorithm is O(m*n).
+If we are searching for n characters in a string of m characters, then it will take n*m tries.

-Let’s see a classic example of a traveling salesman to understand the algorithm in an easy manner.
+Let’s see a classic example of a travelling salesman to understand the algorithm in an easy manner.

 Brute Force Sort